statisticalbiotechnology/quandenser/ReadMe.md

 ## Installation

-An installer for Ubuntu can be found on the Release page.
+An installer for all major platforms (Windows, OS X, Ubuntu, etc.) can be found on the Release page.
 Furthermore, Java >=1.6 has to be installed.

 If you prefer to compile from source, or are running on a different operating system, [click here](#installation-from-source).